 Once SSH support is enabled, any application that supports SSH authentication using Pageant should work out-of-the-box.
 More information on how to connect to a server with PuTTY is available in the SSH documentation.

-As an alternative to using GPG4Win, the Pageant executable in the Smartcard Authentication open source project can be downloaded and used.
+As an alternative to using GPG4Win, the Pageant executable in the Smartcard Authentication can be downloaded and used at your own risk.

 Instructions on configuring Smartcard Authentication with PuTTY are available in this issue in the GitHub repository for developers.yubico.com.

 Step 1 To use Git with SSH on Windows, download and install the Git client on your machine.

 Step 2 Check the

 authentication-key-id of the PGP keys at the YubiKey by running the command: